Nikolas-Charalambidis/conference-talks/spring-one.md

 ### Rating ⭐⭐⭐⭐⭐
 - ✅ Great use-case talk especially about technology and know-how of using custom Spring Boot autoconfiguration and replacing Spring Netflix
+- ⛔ Lack of time for more detailed API gateway description and circuit breaker solution